|born on||17 February 1836 at 05:15 (= 05:15 AM )|

 After recovering from this experience, Krishna returned to his "mansion of mirth" and began to expand his religious awareness by studying Islam and Christianity.
 Both teachings brought visionary realizations which he realized were similar to those he experienced of his own Hindu deities.
 These brief but no less intense visions became the experiential basis for his claim that all religions can lead to the same realization of the divine.

 By 1879 he was attracting disciples among the intellectual circles in Calcutta, many of whom had been previously adopting European and Christian customs.
 He spent his last years teaching these disciples and streams of visitors.
-One of these disciples, Vivekenanda, recorded his instruction from 1882-1886 and spread Krishna's message to the world.
+One of these disciples, Vivekenanda, recorded his instruction from 1882 to 1886 and spread Krishna's message to the world.

 - (has as) devotee relationship with Vivekananda, Swami (born 12 January 1863)

-LMR quotes "Sri Ramakrishna, The Great Master," Vol 2, India, distributed by Vedanta, the original in Bengali by Swami Saradananda, translation by Swami Jagadananda.
+Previously this entry had 18 February: LMR quoted "Sri Ramakrishna, The Great Master," Vol 2, India, distributed by Vedanta, the original in Bengali by Swami Saradananda, translation by Swami Jagadananda.

 "Kamarpukau is not large enough to be on a map, it is 30 miles due south of Burdwan, which is northwest of Calcutta."
 Isherwood gives "about dawn", rectified by Rudhyar to 5:25 AM LMT, however he gave the year of 1830.